-Full time and PRN position available.
+Full time and PRN positions available.

 Responsible for administering anesthesia and monitoring patient’s vital signs.
 Oversees patient recovery from anesthesia through minimally invasive procedures.
 Ensures smooth recovery after procedures.

 - Performs and documents a pre-anesthetic assessment and evaluation of the patient by obtaining an appropriate health history.

 - Administers anesthesia and monitors patient during outpatient procedures.

 - Implements, monitors and adjusts patient's physiologic condition as appropriate for type of anesthesia and specific patient's needs.